2dqy/PolyglotPO/QUICK_START.md

 ## 🆘 Need Help?

-- Check `DOCKER_README.md` for detailed Docker information
+- Check the troubleshooting section above
-- Check `DEEPSEEK_V3_UPGRADE.md` for technical details about the AI model
+- Review the file structure and usage instructions
-- Check `GIT_SETUP.md` for git workflow information
+- Ensure your DeepSeek API key is correctly set in the .env file

 ## 🔑 Getting DeepSeek API Key